The Stellar decomposition: A compact representation for simplicial complexes and beyond: Background notions

-Other important notions are those of \emph{manifold}, and of \emph{combinatorial manifold}.
+\NOTA{ \felleComment{I think we can remove the parts in red.
+These were needed when we were describing in details how to validate a complex with the Stellar} \kennyComment{I simplified it a bit, but left the pseudo-manifold, since we use that terminology in the paper} } Other important notions are those of \emph{manifolds} and \emph{pseudo-manifolds}.
 A subset $M$ of the Euclidean space $\eSpace$ is called a \emph{\cDim-manifold}, with $\cDim \leq \sDim$, if and only if every point of $M$ has a neighborhood homeomorphic to the open \cDim-dimensional ball.
-The notion of \emph{combinatorial manifold} is defined based on the condition that the link of every vertex is a combinatorial $(\cDimMinusOne)$-sphere.
-Detecting a combinatorial $(\cDimMinusOne)$-sphere is an undecidable problem for $\cDim > 4$~\cite{Nabutovsky1996Geometry}.
 A more practical concept for the purpose of representing CP complexes is that of pseudo-manifold.
 A pure $\cDim$-dimensional CP complex $\sC$ is said to be a \emph{pseudo-manifold} when it is $(\cDimMinusOne)$-connected and its $(\cDimMinusOne)$-cells are incident in at most two \cDim-cells.
-Informally, we refer to the connected and compact subspace of \eSpace\ not satisfying the manifold conditions as \emph{non-manifold}.
-An example of a pure cell complex that is also a pseudo-manifold is shown in Figure \ref{fig:complexes_examples}(c).
-Note that the pure cell complex shown in Figure \ref{fig:complexes_examples}(a) is not pseudo-manifold, since it is not 2-connected. \NOTA{ A subset $M$ of the Euclidean space $\eSpace$ is called a \emph{\cDim-manifold with boundary} (with $\cDim \leq \sDim$) if and only if every point of $M$ has a neighborhood homeomorphic either to the open \cDim-dimensional ball or the open \cDim-dimensional ball intersected with a hyperplane in $\eSpace$. }
+Informally, we refer to the connected and compact subspace of \eSpace\ not satisfying the manifold conditions as \emph{non-manifold}. \NOTA{ A subset $M$ of the Euclidean space $\eSpace$ is called a \emph{\cDim-manifold with boundary} (with $\cDim \leq \sDim$) if and only if every point of $M$ has a neighborhood homeomorphic either to the open \cDim-dimensional ball or the open \cDim-dimensional ball intersected with a hyperplane in $\eSpace$. }